Ericsson/dataplanebook/src/threading/threading.rst

 explored further in the future :ref:`Synchronization` chapter.

-:term:`EAL threads <EAL thread>` are normally spared from preemption, and in particular completly safe from :term:`peer preemption <Peer preemptable EAL thread>`.
+:term:`EAL threads <EAL thread>` are normally spared from preemption, and in particular completely safe from :term:`peer preemption <Peer preemptable EAL thread>`.

 There is at least one other way to avoid preemption, than the method